 These assets are perfect for those who have a knack for finding great deals and purchasing properties for pennies on the dollar.
 The state of the current economy is also something to consider.

-Investment Rental Property
+Rental Investment Property

 With that in mind, rental property includes an interesting mix of opportunity:

-- Multifamily property (townhomes, condos, and duplexes)
+- Multifamily property (town homes, condos, and duplexes)

 - Vacation rentals (in the United States and overseas)

-- Commercial property (malls, restaurants, retail and office space)
+- Commercial property (malls, restaurants, retail, and office space)

 Again, your pace here is more relaxed than rehabbing in that you aren’t trying to make a quick turn-around profit.
-Interested?
-Read the section in this article that explains why rentals may be a hot ticket this year since home costs keep rising.

 Don’t think you have money to invest in real estate?
 Think again.

-IRA-owned rental and rehab assets work a bit differently than personally owned investments.
+IRA-owned rental and rehab assets work differently than personally owned investments.
 As the IRA owner, you are not permitted to perform work yourself (i.e., sweat equity) on renovations, maintenance, or management of the property.
-However, you control all decisions.
-You choose the property, determine improvements or maintenance, and you hire third parties to perform the work.
+However, you do control all decisions.
+You choose the property, determine improvements or maintenance, and hire third parties to perform the work.
 You oversee and coordinate the process, so you’re definitely involved to a certain degree.